slightech/MYNT-SDK-IOS/doc/readme_en.md

 ### - (void)writeAlarmCount:(NSInteger)count;
 > Used to set the alarm times of the mynt wnen mynt is disconnect
 >
-> ⚠️: if mynt disconnect, mynt will alarm
+> ⚠️: This is used for anti-lost sceanrio.
+When mynt disconnected with your device, your mynt will alarm x (the value you set) times.

 ```
 mynt.writeAlarmCount(3)